Meghan Murphy: Opposition to gender identity legislation

 Murphy is critical of gender identity legislation.
 In May 2017, Murphy appeared before the Canadian Senate, together with Hilla Kerner of the Vancouver Rape Relief & Women's Shelter, to oppose Bill C-16, which encoded gender identity and gender expression into Canadian law.
 She told the Senate: "Treating gender as though it is either internal or a personal choice is dangerous and completely misunderstands how and why women are oppressed under patriarchy as a class of people ...
 The rights of women and girls are being pushed aside to accommodate a trend."

 In 2019, she was invited to speak before the Scottish Parliament regarding gender identity laws and their impact on women's rights.
 At their public meeting in London, she told Woman's Place UK, "I see no empathy for women and girls on the part of trans activists, that is to say, those pushing gender identity ideology and legislation.
 What I see is bullying, threats, ostracization, and a misogynist backlash against the feminist movement and much of the work it's accomplished over years."
 In an interview with The Scotsman regarding her views about transgender rights legislation, Murphy stated:

-Murphy has faced criticism due to her opposition to the establishment of transgender rights legislation, which has led to her being called "anti-transgender" by her opponents.
+Murphy has faced criticism due to her opposition to the establishment of transgender rights legislation, which has led to her being labelled as "anti-transgender" or a "TERF" (trans-exclusionary radical feminist) by her opponents.